 And this is also achieved by CNN as we introduced before, which is specially designed for images.
 So after we merge the cells, the inner structure of a table is restored.
 So with this two step, that's parse the documents and detect the tables, and then parse the table and get in a structure.
 We can achieve the function that PDFlux readers to copy a table easily from a PDF file.

 Then we move on to the second section.
 That is natural language processing.
 And in this section, I want to answer to this question, how can we understand the text in professional documents?
 For example, how can we understand the meaning of this sentence?
 The revenue of China Southern Airlines was some value in 2019.
-And answer in this question is very important for the task like intelligent review and intelligent writing.
+And answer to this question is very important for the task like intelligent review and intelligent writing.
 And the techniques behind this is related to natural language processing, or NLP for short.

 we will introduce two tasks on understanding the text.
 The first one is named entity recognition.
 It is to detect entities like revenue is a financial indicator.
 And China South Airlines is a company.
 The second step is relation extraction.
 That is to detect semantic relationships between or among entities and form a meaning, how can you used to express a fact.